How to Build a Retaining Wall: Equipment, Materials, and Step-by-Step Guide

 For each course above the first:

-- •Stack the next row of blocks, offsetting joints by at least 3 inches (running bond pattern)
+- •Stack next row of blocks (offset joints by at least 3 inches)

-- •Fill behind the blocks with 12 inches of clean drainage gravel
+- •Fill behind blocks with 12 inches of clean drainage gravel

 - •Compact the gravel with a plate compactor

-- •Backfill behind the gravel zone with native soil
+- •Backfill behind gravel zone with native soil

 - •Compact the soil

-This step repeats for every single course.
-Do not stack multiple courses and then backfill --- the individual-course compaction is what creates a structurally sound wall.
+This repeats for every single course.
+Do not stack multiple courses and then backfill.

 Step 7: Cap the Wall